Randy Arozarena Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (51 total, one per game).
+- The Cubs surrender the third-fewest home runs in baseball (51 total, one per game).

-- Stroman makes the start for the Cubs, his 12th of the season.
-He is 4-4 with a 2.95 ERA and 54 strikeouts in 64 2/3 innings pitched.
+- Hendricks (0-1) gets the starting nod for the Cubs, his second this season.

-- The righty's most recent time out came on Wednesday against the New York Mets, when he threw eight innings, surrendering two earned runs while giving up four hits.
+- In his last time out on Thursday, the righty tossed 4 1/3 innings against the New York Mets, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.